 future, but we need the help of players, of people like you to help us get the

 game out there.
-Sharing Exodus, buying decks, buying boosters and playmats, and telling
+Sharing Exodus, buying decks, buying boosters, life counters and playmats, and telling

 others about it all helps us to make new releases and make it one of the best really fun games on the market.